mitulsharma26/learn/JS/Namaste-JS-p1.md

 # Window Object
 is a global object , created by JS engine along GEC . a **This** variable is also created
 - Even if the file is empty this object is created
-- this var. is created for both functional and global EC
+- this var. is created for both functional (local) and global EC
 - a GEC is created , even if the file is empty

 # Undefined VS Not defined